Śalākāpuruṣa: Triad of Baladeva, Vasudeva and Prativasudeva

 In every half time cycle, there are 9 sets of Balabhadras (gentle heroes), Vasudevas (violent heroes) and Prativāsudevas (anti-heroes).
 Unlike in the Hindu Puranas, the names Balabhadra and Narayana are not restricted to Balarama and Krishna in Jain puranas.
 Instead they serve as names of two distinct classes of mighty half brothers, who appear nine times in each half of the time cycles of the Jain cosmology and jointly rule half the earth as half-chakravarti.
 Ultimately Prati-naryana is killed by Narayana for his unrighteousness and immorality.
-Jaini traces the origin of this list of brothers to the Jinacaritra (lives of the Jinas) by Bhadrabahu swami (3-4th century BCE).
+Jaini traces the origin of this list of brothers to the Jinacaritra (lives of the Jinas) by Bhadrabahu swami (3–4th century BCE).
 Jain Ramayana is based on the stories of Rama, Lakshmana and Ravana who are the eighth Baladeva, Narayana, Pratinarayana and respectively.
 Similarly Harivamsa Purana is based on the stories of Balarama, Krishna and Jarasandha, who are the ninth and the last set of Balabhadra, Narayana, and Pratinarayana.
 However, the main battle is not the Mahabharata, but the fight between Krishna and Jarasandha who is killed by Krishna.

 According to Jain texts, Narayana are generally of dark complexion and wear yellow garments.
 There are seven weapons and symbols of Narayana, namely: conch, discus (sudarshana chakra), club, bow, sword, jewel (kaustubha mani) and a garland of flowers (vanamala).
 Baladevas, half-brothers of Vasudevas, are described as fair in complexion and wear garments of dark blue and have a banner of palm tree.
 Their symbols or weapons are: bow, plough, pestle and arrow.
 The two brothers are inseparable and they jointly rule three continents as half-Chakravarti.
 Although Narayana is the mightier of the two, Balabhadra is depicted as superior for his non-violent ways and he achieves liberation.
 According to the Jain puranas, the Balabhadras lead an ideal Jain life.
 Out of nine Balabhadra, eight attain liberation and the last one goes to heaven.
 On the other hand, Narayana go to hell on account of their violent exploits, even though they did these in order to uphold righteousness.

 The list of Baladeva, Vasudeva and Prativasudeva are:

 Hierarchy

 Out of the above five classes of illustrious persons, Tirthankaras are placed at the top.
 They establish the religion and attain liberation.
 The Chakravarti attain liberation if they renounce their kingdom, or else go to hell if they indulge in sensual pleasures.
 Next in rank are Baladevas who are gentle heroes and devout laymen, who attain liberation corresponding to Tirthankaras.
 Vasudevas are also devout Jain laymen and ultimately attain liberation, but are first reborn in hell because of their violent actions.

 The mother of a Tirthankara sees 16 auspicious dreams (14 dreams in some traditions) when the soul descends into her womb.
-The mother of a Vasusdeva sees seven dreams, while that of a Balabhadra sees only four dreams.
+The mother of a Vasudeva sees seven dreams, while that of a Balabhadra sees only four dreams.
 The mother of a Prati-vasudeva sees no dreams.

 Certain Jain texts also depict the comparative powers of Salakapurusas in the following manner: